Particl-Community/academy/basicswap-dex/basicswap_technicals.rst

       :description lang=en: Discover the technology that powers the BasicSwap decentralized DEX.
 Unrestricted crypto trading in complete privacy.

-:term:`BasicSwap <BasicSwap>` is a cross-chain and privacy-centric :term:`DEX <DEX>` (decentralized exchange) that lets you trade cryptocurrencies without middleman interference.
+:term:`BasicSwap <BasicSwap>` is a cross-chain and highly secure :term:`DEX <DEX>` (decentralized exchange) that lets you trade cryptocurrencies without middleman interference using atomic swaps.
+Its distributed ledger technology enables users to place or accept swap offers without fees, promoting a free and open trading environment devoid of central points of failure.

-Its user-friendly interface allows users to easily benefit from its groundbreaking benefits, but what makes them possible in the first place is rather complex and intricate.
+:term:`BasicSwap <BasicSwap>` is crafted to uphold the highest standards of freedom in direct opposition to the growing threats to our sovereignty in the digital age.

-This page will break down, in detail, the key technical components that live under the hood and make BasicSwap the unique DEX that it is.
+This page will break down, in detail, the key technical components that make BasicSwap the unique DEX that it is.
+Alternatively, you can familiarize yourself with BasicSwap's underlying technology and its considerations by consulting `this important definition page <https://basicswapdex.com/terms>`_.

 ----